SitronX/UnityTimeRewinder/README.md

 Detailed steps how to use TimeRewinder are described in [documentation](https://github.com/SitronX/UnityTimeRewinder/blob/main/Assets/TimeRewinder/Documentation/Unity%20Time%20Rewinder.pdf) and all important parts of code are also documented.

-If you still face any problem, dont hesitate to contact me, I will gladly help you out.
+If you still face any problem, feel free to contact me, i can help you out.

 ## Showcase of rewinding

 In demo-scenes there are few examples of time rewinding, as well as two examples of tracking and rewinding custom variables.
-I recommend you look into it , so you get the idea how everything is connected.
+I recommend you look into it, so you get the idea how everything is connected.
 Here comes few other videos showcasing rewinding time from demo scenes